 Memoirs and Manuscripts – LBI’s entire collection of nearly 5,000 memoirs and manuscripts has been digitized.
 This includes the original manuscripts and typescripts for important works like Joseph Roth's Radetzkymarsch as well as unpublished diaries and memoirs that document German-Jewish life from the 18th century to the present.

 Books and Periodicals – Though most of the library collection has not been digitized due to copyright restrictions, more than 1,600 unique and rare items are available through DigiBaeck.
 These include rare renaissance books, artists illustrated portfolios, and a collection of nineteenth century scholarly books related to the Wissenschaft des Judentums movement.
-In addition, over 170 periodicals are available fully online.
+In addition, over 200 periodicals are available fully online.

-Photographs – LBI’s entire collection of over 25,000 photographs has been digitized.
+Photographs – Over 25,000 photographs have been digitized from LBI's collections.
 In many cases, there is a record for each individual photograph, even if they were part of a larger collection.
 Other photographs may be contained within archival collections or within photo albums that were digitized as a single object.

 Audio Recordings – In addition to rare recordings of Jewish liturgical music, DigiBaeck includes a growing collection of over 600 oral history interviews with Austrian-Jewish emigres who fled to New York to escape the Nazis.
 These interviews are conducted by volunteers with support from the Austrian government (search with AHC Interview to locate them in our catalog).
 In addition, The Oral History Collection of the Research Foundation for Jewish Immigration (AR 25385) provides access to the digital recordings and transcripts of interviews with 253 former German-Jewish refugees conducted between 1971 and 1981.